Life in the world's wettest place.

 20/04/2025

-If asked where the rainiest place in the world is, many people would probably think of the dense tropical forests of the Amazon, Southeast Asia, or the dense monsoon regions of South Asia.
-But the truth lies in a small village nestled among the misty mountains of India, where rain is not simply the weather, but a way of life, a symbol of the resilient adaptation of humans to the fierce nature.
+If you were to ask where the world receives the most rainfall, many would think of the dense rainforests of the Amazon, Southeast Asia, or the monsoon regions of South Asia.
+But the truth lies in a small village nestled among the misty mountain slopes of India, where rain is not simply the weather, but a way of life, a symbol of humanity's resilient adaptation to the harshness of nature.

-Mawsynram, a village in the northeastern Indian state of Meghalaya, currently holds the world record for the highest average annual rainfall: 11,873 mm, according to the Guinness Book of Records.
-To put that in perspective, the average annual rainfall in Hanoi is only about 1,800 mm, while in Ho Chi Minh City it is about 1,900 mm, meaning Mawsynram receives more than six times the rainfall of the wettest areas in Vietnam.
+Mawsynram, a village in the Meghalaya state of northeastern India, currently holds the world record for the highest average annual rainfall: 11,873 mm, according to the Guinness Book of Records.
+To put this into perspective, the average annual rainfall in Hanoi is only around 1,800 mm, while in Ho Chi Minh City it's approximately 1,900 mm.
+This means Mawsynram receives more than six times the rainfall of areas considered the wettest in Vietnam.

 Related articles